rubenrabb01/Modeling-MacFish-database/Depth use.md

   - The predicted value if mean depth
   - The percentage of observations in the node

+### 3.1.
+Grow a decision tree with body size, species and season as predictors

 Grow the tree
 ```
 tree_depth<- rpart(mean_depth ~ 1 + body_size + Species + season + res_part, data = data_depth, control = rpart.control(cp = 0.005))